Best Floating Villages cruises in Cambodia is with Tara Riverboat

 We are also very proud of the fact that the staff see a great future in working and learning with Tara Riverboat, some have been with me from the very start.
 20 years now, our Tara Apprentice Program, gives local villages both men and ladies the opportunity to develop skills in all types of boat building, maintenance, and repairs, we are also constantly looking for more old disused riverboats to restore and put into service, thus creating more sustainable local jobs and training opportunities.

-In 2010 we established our first ever Apprentice floating training school at the floating village (young girls and guys) can learn from our expert builders everything from welding, to boat building, repairs, maintenance, Ferro-Cementing, engine repairs and rebuilds, fiber-glassing, painting,we also teach our staff basic first aid, firefighting, swimming and much more.
+In 2010 we established our first ever Apprentice floating training school at the floating village (young girls and guys and not so young) can learn from our expert builders everything from welding, to boat building, repairs, maintenance, Ferro-Cementing, engine repairs and rebuilds, fiber-glassing, painting, we also teach our staff basic first aid, firefighting, swimming and much more.
+Recently our staff have been busy helping clean up the Tonle Sap lake, we have picked up lots of rubbish, some items like old car and motor bike tires, we have recycled into chairs and tables, plant holders and many more items, some of these can be seen on our riverboats.

 We offer a range of half. full and multi day tours in Siem Reap, Battambang and Phnom Penh to choose from to explore the lakes, rivers, islands and floating villages to suit all needs starting from $24.
+Beautiful Ancient Khmer lake living community and authentic ways of life.
 Whether you choose to visit the floating villages, the quieter Kompong Phluk Village, flooded forest, Chong Khneas fishing villages, the little visited Kompong Khleang Village or the famous bird watching area of Prek Toal Biosphere Center you can be sure that the Tara Boat Company will offer you a memorable trip to these special places and look after you to ensure optimum enjoyment.
-We also have Homestays in most floating villages and flooded forest to select from, we offer the best solutions to cater for all tastes and desires.
+We also have Home stays in most floating villages and flooded forest to select from, we offer the best solutions to cater for all tastes and desires.
 Our Guides are very friendly and look forward to meeting you soon.

 No More to pay.
 No Scams and clearly defined low prices every day.